MeDUET: Disentangled Unified Pretraining for 3D Medical Image Synthesis and Analysis: Experiments

-\textbf{Implementation Details.} We employ MAISI-VAE~\cite{10943915} as the tokenizer to generate latent representations of the input volumes, which are cached to facilitate efficient training and inference.
-The pretraining process consists of 200k steps, using the AdamW~\cite{loshchilov2018decoupled} optimizer with a cosine learning rate schedule.
-The isotropic voxel spacing is set to 1.5~mm, and each subvolume patch has a size of $96 \times 96 \times 96$.
-We introduce the MFTD module at 40k steps when the teacher model has been updated stably.
+We employ MAISI-VAE~\cite{10943915} as the tokenizer to generate volume latents, which are cached to facilitate efficient training and inference.
+The pretraining process consists of 200k steps, using the AdamW optimizer with a cosine learning rate schedule.
+We introduce the MFTD module at 40k steps when the teacher model has become sufficiently stable.
 We treat each dataset as a domain because it typically reflects a distinct center/protocol/scanner and thus serves as a stable proxy for style shifts.
-We generate content and style vectors for entire volumes using the pretrained MeDUET weights.
-For synthesis, we condition DiT/SiT on the content and style, replacing coarse metadata with fine-grained control.
-For analysis, we use the style vector to drive label-preserving style augmentation.
-Additional implementation details are provided in the supplementary materials.
+All experiments are conducted on four NVIDIA A100 GPUs.
+We adopt ViT-B as the backbone encoder of MeDUET.
+The dimensions of the content and style representations, $D_c$, $D_s$, are set to 768 and 192, respectively.
+The hyperparameters of the loss functions are set as follows: $\lambda_1=0.2, \lambda_2=0.5, \lambda_3=0.3$, and $\lambda_c=0.5$.

+For synthesis, we condition DiT~\cite{Peebles_2023_ICCV} / SiT~\cite{ma2024sit} on the content and style, replacing coarse metadata with fine-grained control.
+We build our model upon the original implementations and adopt the same hyperparameter configurations.
+For analysis, following~\cite{Wu_2024_CVPR, 11004165, 10977020, TANG2026103770}, the fine-tuning setups are kept largely consistent with the pretraining configurations.
+For segmentation tasks, we modify UNETR~\cite{Hatamizadeh_2022_WACV} to perform standard multi-class segmentation directly in the original label space.
+Specifically, instead of passing the latent-space outputs through the VAE decoder to reconstruct binary masks, we replace the original prediction branch with a simple multi-class segmentation decoder that outputs voxel-wise logits.
+For classification tasks, we remove the VAE decoder and modify the final output layer of UNETR to directly produce the predictive logits.
+Details of the pre-processing and experimental settings are provided in the supplementary material.